-7.4 Comparison to Orthogonal Weave without Crossover
+7.3.1 Comparison to Orthogonal Weave without Crossover

-The section will be used to compare the difference between the optimised textile and the naïve guess of a bifurcated orthogonal textile and the worst performing textile.
-This should provide some information about the weave characteristics that result in better performance in terms of the load at initial failure.
+This section will be used to compare the difference between the optimised textile and the naïve guess of a bifurcated orthogonal textile and the worst performing textile.
+This will provides information about the weave characteristics in terms of the weft yarn crossover and junction shape that result in better performance in terms of the load at initial failure.